SOME OF MY RECIPES FOR MY PARROTS OVER THE YEARS

 SIMPLE PARROT CARROT, APPLE & ALMOND BUTTER TREAT

 Yesterday I wanted to give my parrots a healthy treat in the afternoon.
 I looked to see what I had available.
-I had organic carrot chips, an apple, and some almond butter.
+I had organic carrot slices, an apple, and some almond butter.
 I made two Carrot treats.
-I smashed up a small slice of apple with almond butter, hemp hearts, a small amount of quinoa flakes, and a sprinkle of cinnamon.
+I smashed up a small slice of apple with almond butter, hemp hearts, a small number of quinoa flakes, and a sprinkle of cinnamon.
 I put it on two carrot chips and then squished another carrot chip on the top of each one.
 The almond butter held the chips together.
 I put the two carrot parrot treats in the refrigerator for about 10 minutes and then fed them to my two appreciative parrots.

 PARROT WAFFLES I